stevesea/argocd-helm-app-of-apps-example/README.md

   * ArgoCD for the test environment is setup to auto-sync the manifests fromt he `test` branch into the Kubernetes cluster.

 To promote a change from the `test` to `staging` environments (or `staging` to `production`):
-* developer/qa creates a Merge Request in the deployment repository
+* developer/qa creates a Merge Request in the deployment repository from source to target branch
-* upon MR approval, the MR is merged to target branch
+* upon MR approval (qa and business stake holders are mandatory approvers), the MR is merged to target branch
 * ArgoCD for the target environment is setup to auto-sync the manifests from the target branch into the appropriate Kubernetes cluster.

 ## Finally, the example itself...

 In this repository, there are two Helm charts.
-The Helm charts have two templates -- one that creates AppProject and another that creates Applications.
+The Helm charts have two templates -- one that creates AppProjects and another that creates Applications.

 The templates are driven by the maps in the values.yaml files -- they contains a map of projects, and a map of applications.
 In each chart, there are values overrides for each environment.